smayrhof3r/math_quiz/readME.md

 # math quiz

-## A first attempt at MVC model web app
+## MVC model web app - learning by doing
 As part of the le Wagon bootcamp, we are currently learning MVC model in the console.
 I got a taste of Sinatra with the 'cookbook' challenge, so am making my second app - a math quiz for the kids :)
 ## steps to run this as a local app
 1. fork repository into your preferred coding tool